hpcleuven/VscDocumentation/source/antwerp/SLURM_advanced_UAntwerp.rst

 This means that traffic between two nodes either passes through just a single switch (if the nodes are connected to the same edge switch) or through a series of three switches (edge - top - edge).
-Obviously, traffic that passes through multiple switches will incurr a higher latency.
+Obviously, traffic that passes through multiple switches will incur a higher latency.
 Slurm tries to minimize network contention by identifying the lowest level switch in the hierarchy that can satisfy a job's request and then allocates the requested resources, based on a best-fit algorithm and the currently available resources.